Please help us share God's truths and hope in Christ.

 3. Eternal security is given through the work of the Holy Spirit’s ministry of permanently sealing those who are saved (2 Corinthians 1:22; Ephesians 1:13-14) We are “sealed unto the day of redemption” (Ephesians 4:30)

 The Triune God is the One who saves us.
 We could only lose our salvation if He were to act counter to His character, nature, and expressed will.
-He cannot do that for He is immutable…without change, and He is faithful and true.
-His promises are secure and His glory is magnified by the eternality of the gift of justification through the work of the Lord Jesus Christ.
-Hallelujah, what a Saviour!
+He cannot do that, for He is immutable…without change, and He is faithful and true.
+His promises are secure, and His glory is magnified by the eternality of the gift of justification through the work of the Lord Jesus Christ.
+God will never take back the precious gift of salvation that He has given to those who come to Jesus.

 Key Verses That Offer Assurance of Our Eternal Security